foresterorg/foresterorg.github.io/content/en/_index.md

 {{% blocks/section %}}

-While there are other provisioning services, Forester is built for Anaconda installer only.
-This makes it different, this makes it simple.

 To evaluate Forester, you need a Linux machine capable of running Podman containers (e.g. RHEL VM with 4 GB RAM).
 Servers for deployment need to have out-of-band management capability via Redfish protocol enabled (Dell IDRAC, HP iLO and others).
 Libvirt is supported for POC environments.
 {.h3 .text-center}